 If you do not apply for a Tax File Number while working in Australia, you will have to pay a higher amount of tax.

 You must complete a Request for Transcript or Compliance form and CIT will issue an Official Transcript that, if requested on the form, will state "Program completed".
 The International Services Unit will, upon your request, issue a letter that confirms the program you have studied and the time frames in which you completed your study.
-Now you must contact the Department of Immigration and Citizenship directly or seek the services of a migration lawyer to assist you with your application for permanent residency.
+Now you must contact the Department of Immigration and Border Protection directly or seek the services of a migration lawyer to assist you with your application for permanent residency.

 A Student Advisor from the International Services Unit attends the English Centre every Wednesday (during term time) from 12.30pm.
 Advisors can assist you with questions you may have regarding things like: program choice; English levels required; whether you need an IELTS test; visa requirements and starting times for your study.